-Dean Tsouvalas, Editor-in-Chief of ScholarshipAdvisor.com, participated in a lively webinar with Wow Writing Workshop, where he shared his insights into the world of financial aid.
+Dean Tsouvalas, past Editor-in-Chief of ScholarshipAdvisor.com, participated in a lively webinar with Wow Writing Workshop, where he shared his insights into the world of financial aid.
 Read his guest blog below.
 If you are already a member of wowwritingworkshop.com, you can check out the recording here.
 Not a member yet?
 Join free today!

 By Dean Tsouvalas

 The Academy of Penguin Hall, Vice President of Enrollment Management